Hundreds more oil sands staff evacuated on Alberta fire threat

 | CALGARY, Alberta

-CALGARY, Alberta Statoil ASA, MEG Energy Corp and Cenovus Energy Inc evacuated hundreds of workers from three oil sands projects in northeastern Alberta on Tuesday as wildfires raged through the key crude-producing region.
+CALGARY, Alberta Statoil ASA (STL.OL), MEG Energy Corp (MEG.TO) and Cenovus Energy Inc (CVE.TO) evacuated hundreds of workers from three oil sands projects in northeastern Alberta on Tuesday as wildfires raged through the key crude-producing region.

 At least 233,000 barrels per day of oil sands production, 9 percent of Alberta's total oil sands output, have been suspended because of the fire risk, though none of the projects have been damaged.